Learn more about buying tickets at Monza for the 2021 Italian Grand Prix on September 10-12, including analysis of every grandstand.

 Curva Parabolica Grandstands

 Monza General Admission (Prato)

-General Admission Tickets

-- As always, it’s easier to get a good view earlier in the weekend before the tifosi arrive in greater numbers for qualifying and the race itself.
+The General Admission offer at Monza is excellent value for money, particularly when you take into account ‘Free Friday’ when you can sit in any grandstand you wish.
+Provided you are happy to cover a lot of ground on foot over the weekend, it’s possible to get some excellent views of the on-track action at Monza, and the park setting is beautiful.
+As always, it’s easier to get a good view earlier in the weekend before the tifosi arrive in greater numbers for qualifying and the race itself.
 There are plenty of small grandstands and raised viewing areas scattered throughout the General Admission areas.
 No trip to Monza would be complete without a walk through the forest to the furthest part of the circuit to check the view out from the Curve di Lesmo (turns 4 and 5).
-The General Admission area on the inside of Parabolica is also recommended.
+The General Admission area on the inside of Curva Parabolica is also recommended.